 The American Academy of Advanced Thinking categorizes strategic thinking introverts within the Myers-Briggs personality types as INTJs, ISTJs, and INTPs.

-Crystal is a website that outlined the single common denominator among strategic thinking introverts within Myers-Briggs.
+Crystal is a website that outlines the single common denominator among strategic thinking introverts within Myers-Briggs.

-Crystal (n.d.) described INTJs’ motivations by suggesting that, “Critical thinking often energizes and motivates INTJs.
-Thinking through complicated problems, even those that are abstract or theoretical, often drives INTJs.
+Crystal (n.d.) described INTJs’ motivations by suggesting, “Critical thinking often energizes and motivates INTJs.
+Thinking through complicated problems, even those that are abstract or theoretical often drives INTJs.
 They love having the chance to explore different solutions.
 INTJs may also be excited by hypotheticals, which give them the opportunity to imagine unique, complex scenarios and come up with the most clever ways to resolve them” (para.
 2)

 Finally, Crystal described INTPs by stating, “INTPs are motivated by solving complex, complicated problems using their skills in analysis and intuition.
 They enjoy considering hypothetical scenarios and thinking through potential outcomes in order to come up with the best solution” (para.
 2).